D'Angelo Harrison

-D'Angelo Damon Harrison (born August 14, 1993) is an American basketball player who last played for Treviso Basket of the Lega Basket Serie A (LBA).
+D'Angelo Damon Harrison (born August 14, 1993) is an American professional basketball player for Shahrdari Gorgan of the Iranian Basketball Super League (IBSL), and the FIBA West Asia Super League (WASL).
 He completed his college career for the St. John's Red Storm before playing professionally in Turkey, Israel and Russia.
 Harrison is known as a prolific scorer and marksman, holding the St. John's record for career three-pointers made.

 High school career

 Harrison attended Dulles High School in Sugar Land, Texas, where he was coached by Mike Carrabine.
 As a junior, he posted averages of 20.8 points, 5.2 rebounds, 4.2 assists and 2.2 steals per game, earning Harrison 2009–10 Houston Chronicle Player of the Year and District MVP honors.
 As a senior, he averaged 31.1 points, 10.1 rebounds and 2.6 steals per game.
 He was named Fort Bend Player of the Year and was an all-state selection.
 According to Yahoo, Harrison was ranked 10th for his position and 40th nationally as a high school senior.